Veteran Student Steps for Admission

 - Electronic transcripts may be submitted to email@example.com.
 All other transcripts should be mailed to: Coastal Carolina Community College, 444 Western Boulevard, Jacksonville, NC 28546-6816.

 - If you have questions regarding transcript receipt, please call 910.938.6246 or 910.938.6255.

 You’re almost there!

-- If you are interested in transferring credits from a previous institution, it is during this meeting that you will receive an unofficial transcript evaluation.
-An official transcript evaluation will be completed during your first semester at Coastal. additional questions can be referred to: firstname.lastname@example.org.
+- After you have completed your New Student Experience session, you will connect with an Academic Advisor/Counselor to be admitted to Coastal.
+During this meeting, you will discuss your program of study along with registration options and, if you are interested in transferring credits, you will receive an unofficial transcript evaluation.
+An official transcript evaluation will be completed during your first semester at Coastal.
+Additional questions can be referred to: firstname.lastname@example.org.

 Step 6 | Submit Documentation

 Obtain your Certificate of Eligibility online at ebenefits.va.gov or vets.gov.
 If you would like assistance, please contact Coastal's Veterans Programs Department by emailing email@example.com or by calling 910.938.6380.

 - Submit your Member-4 DD 214 and Certificate of Eligibility to the Veterans Programs Department, located in the Student Center.

 - If you are a Veteran student who separated from the military within the last three years---in order to be considered for the in-state tuition rate, if you were classified as out-of-state for tuition purposes by RDS---please complete and return the 12-Month Residency Waiver for Veterans.
 The completion of the 12-Month Residency Waiver for Veterans will determine your potential eligibility for in-state tuition.